kutespaces/argocd/README.md

 ### Exercise 2: Access the Argo CD Dashboard

 Access the Argo CD dashboard through your browser.
 The URL format is `http://argocd.127.0.0.1.nip.io:<FORWARDED K3D INGRESS PORT>`.
 The load balancer listens on port 8080, which is forwarded to your local machine.
 Locate your local machine's corresponding port by opening your VS Code terminal and switching to the `PORTS` tab.
+In the below picture the `FORWARDED_K3D_INGRESS_PORT` is `64578`.

 <img src='docs/images/portforwarding.jpg' width='100%'>

 Login with the credentials `admin:admin` to view the dashboard.
 You should see the following 3 Argo CD applications.
+If it looks like below everything worked out!

 <img src='docs/images/argocdapps.jpg' width='100%'>